KillerStrike17/Deep-Learning-for-Vision-Using-Tensorflow-Keras/4. 99.4-Accuracy-under-15k-Parameters in MNIST/README.md

-# 99.4%-Accuracy-under-15k-Parameters
+# Coding Drill - 99.4%-Accuracy-under-15k-Parameters
-This repository consists of 4 codes,each has 3 changes in it from the previous one resulting in better accuracy
+This repository consists of 4 codes,each has 3 changes in it from the previous one resulting in better accuracy, hence we are drilling down the program to achieve better accuracy over better networks.
 ## First Iteration
 It is a basic Neural Network with 32 btach size and 10 epochs
 ### Result